tmh-mjolner/KLGateway/fsh/ig-data/input/pagecontent/index.md

 ##### Validation
 - Only one citizen resource is present in the report
 - The civil registration number is a syntactically valid CPR-nr.
-- The managing organization is a syntactically valid SOR code (only code length is validated)
+- The managing organization is a syntactically valid SOR code (only code length is currently validated in the profile, but the authorization validates the actual SOR code)

 #### Conditions
 Information about the conditions (FSIII tilstande) of the citizen as assessed by the care practitioners.
 A condition represents an assessement of either a home care or a nursing condition and it must contain the level 2 condition code as defined by FSIII, the time that it was recorded, and a reference to an encounter with the follow-up date of the condition if it is known.
 Home care conditions must also contain the severity of the condition represented as the functioning level as defined by FSIII.